Orange-OpenSource/OpenCraftML/README.md

 See documentation for more information.

-You will need to have Java installed on your PC (version 1.8 or later).
+To run CraftML4Txt, you will need to have Java installed on your PC (version 1.8 or later).

 You will need to prepare a text file (see documentation); an example is given in the sandbox4Txt directory : littleTrain.txt